-The senior exercise in Computer Science involves the senior seminar course (CS190) as well as attending CS colloquium throughout your senior year.
+The senior exercise in Computer Science involves the senior seminar course (CS190) as well as attending CS colloquium throughout your senior year, if following the old upper-division requirements or attending 12 talks during both junior and senior years when following the new upper-division requirements.
 There are also three optional experiences that some of you may choose to undertake that extend upon your coursework and the senior seminar: a project, a research thesis, or clinic at Harvey Mudd.
 Chapter 1 gives some more details about all of these options and latter chapters of this guide provide more specifics.